Controversial Sprint Cues, Episode 1: Knees Up!

 Athletes who run with good knee lift and frontside mechanics do so because their trunk/hip strength and function, as well as the rest of their running mechanics are in good working order.
 The nice knee lift is the icing on the cake of proper hip action, and it’s done in context of their technique without forcing it.

-Tell an athlete who generally runs with initially poor front-side mechanics to “lift their knees more”, and it is often-times a guarantee that they will need to make a muscular or technical compensation to achieve this task.
+Tell an athlete who generally runs with initially poor front-side mechanics to “lift their knees more”, and it is often a guarantee that they will need to make a muscular or technical compensation to achieve this task.
 Examples are as follows:

 • Cutting the power in the hip extension to more quickly/easily reposition the swing leg farther in front, but all this does is reduce an athlete’s vertical force production.

-• Another compensation an athlete could do to lift/drive their knee more is increase their stride length beyond what they are ready for, or what is biomechanically optimal and in the process induce braking forces, and/or reduce their stride frequency to the point where they are overall, running slower (even though they might “look” better running).
+• Another compensation an athlete could do to lift/drive their knee more is to increase their stride length beyond what they are ready for, or what is biomechanically optimal and in the process induce braking forces, and/or reduce their stride frequency to the point where they are overall, running slower (even though they might “look” better running).

 • Many team sport athletes who are asked to consciously lift their knees in sprinting will run slower simply because this method isn’t how they are wired to run (many team sport athletes, such as football will instinctively run with a lower knee action to make quicker cuts on the field).
 These athletes need to be put in a place where they can use their athleticism to achieve the desired result, such as various wicket and cone-run drill scenarios.

 In addition, some coaches (and usually parents) don’t understand the mechanical differences between running something like a 60m dash, and a 400m dash.
-The longer the race, there is less need for a “knees up” style of running, and trying to emulate such a style will lead to poor times.
-I was just at a track meet this past weekend where I heard “get your knees up” yelled out at 400m sprinters (which for those kids was more like a 500m dash from a time/distance perspective).
+The longer the race, there is less need for a “knees up” style of running and trying to emulate such a style will lead to poor times.
+I was just at a track meet this past weekend where I heard “Get your knees up” yelled out at 400m sprinters (which for those kids was more like a 500m dash from a time/distance perspective).

 The reason for this is the majority of energy requirements for human locomotion (80%) are spent on repositioning the limbs in space in running.
 The other 20% comes from the muscular effort needed to produce ground reaction forces to propel an athlete down the track, or across the field.